Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Models and approaches

 Finally, musically meaningful features may be included, such as Rhythmic features (e.g., tempo, beat histogram), or note features (e.g., pitch), as implemented by Shi et al. \cite{shi2006tempo} and Panda et al. \cite{panda2018musical}, respectively.
 Shi et al. achieved a precision of 92.8\% for 4 emotion categories (calm, sad, pleasant, and excited), while Panda et al. achieved an F1-score of 76.0\% for 4 emotion categories (Quadrants).

 Other input modalities may include text (lyrics), or video.
-In the case of the former, some models extract the sentiment from the lyrics using Natural Language Processing (NLP) tools \cite{krols2023multi}, or they use the entire lyrics with an embedding model \cite{suresh2023transformer}.
+In the case of the former, some models extract the sentiment from the lyrics using Natural Language Processing (NLP) tools \cite{krols2023multi, matos2022merge}, or they use the entire lyrics with an embedding model \cite{suresh2023transformer, song2023modeling}.
 These features are then combined with audio-based features or analyzed independently to predict the emotional content of music.
-Including the lyrics does not always improve the sentiment prediction, particularly in predicting arousal \cite{krols2023multi}, however, \cite{delbouys2018music} did manage to increase the performance of a MER model by using a word2vec \cite{mikolov2013efficient} embedding trained on 1.6 million lyrics.
+Including the lyrics does not always improve the sentiment prediction, particularly in predicting arousal \cite{krols2023multi}; however, \cite{raboy2024verse1} did manage to increase the performance of a MER model by using embeddings, such as word2vec \cite{mikolov2013efficient} or stacked ensemble models that integrate both audio and lyrics.
 Finally, models that include video modalities typically use pretrained networks to capture image and video features, and thus improve model performance.
 For instance, \cite{thao2023emomv} uses ResNet-50 \cite{he2016deep} and FlowNetS \cite{dosovitskiy2015flownet}, respectively.

+Identifying the current state-of-the-art Music Emotion Recognition (MER) model is challenging due to factors such as differences in datasets and performance metrics, as highlighted in the previous section.
+A commonly used benchmark is the Emotion and Theme Recognition in Music competition based on the MTG-Jamendo dataset, where the top-performing model by Knox et al. \cite{knox2020mediaeval} achieved a PR-AUC-macro of 0.161 and a ROC-AUC-macro of 0.781 using an ensemble of CNN-based models trained with focal loss and receptive field tuning.
+While benchmark performances of MER models have steadily improved (e.g., some achieving ROC-AUC scores over 0.78 on datasets like MTG-Jamendo), their translation to real-world applications remains limited.

+One area where we do see emotion models integrated is emotion-conditioned music generation, where preliminary MER models are incorporated to guide the emotional content of generated music (e.g., Makris et al.~\cite{makris2021generating}).
+Furthermore, emotion detection systems have been piloted in adaptive gaming environments or personalized music therapy applications \cite{agres2021music}, but large-scale real-world deployment of deep MER models remains rare due to variability across listeners, subjective annotation challenges, and differences between training and inference conditions.